- About CCGP

 |Testing Window||Deadline to Register|

-The application fee for the examination is $600.
+Candidates are eligible to take the examination for two consecutive test windows.
+The application fee for the examination is $600 (USD).
 Candidates who successfully complete the requirements for certification are responsible to pay a certification maintenance fee.
-A single payment of $250 may be paid to cover the full five-year period of certification.
-Alternatively, the fee may be paid in four annual installments of $75 each, beginning the year after certification.
+A single payment of $250 (USD) may be paid to cover the full five-year period of certification.
+Alternatively, the fee may be paid in four annual installments of $75 (USD) each, beginning the year after certification.
 This fee is used to provide services to Certified Geriatric Pharmacists, such as The Credential, a quarterly electronic newsletter, and a listing of Certified Geriatric Pharmacists on the CCGP Web site.

 Brief Video - Taking the CGP Examination